ta-data-bcn/Project-Week-5-Your-Own-Project/your-project/README.md

 ## Workflow

-I tried to look at health organisation to find data about cancer.
+I tried to look at health organisations to find data about cancer.
 Eventually, I got the link to the website I used to retrieve information.
-The datasets used were very precise, thus not very furnished with data, however they were still very interesting to use.
+The datasets used were very precise but not very furnished with actual information.The data was still  interesting to use.
 I tried to clean several datasets and combine them to find correlations.
 This process was not always very successful.
-Regarding the questions that I asked myself to do the analysis I though os using the most appealing topics related to lung cancer within the website:https://ourworldindata.org/cancer.
+Regarding the questions that I asked myself to do the analysis I though about using the most appealing topics related to lung cancer within the website:https://ourworldindata.org/cancer.

 ## Organization